2024-2025 ADMISSION INFORMATION

 • Other Degrees Programs Offered at California Northstate University

 California Northstate University College of Pharmacy students are eligible to pursue additional degree programs offered by California Northstate University, based on their academic standing, including a Master of Pharmaceutical Science degree, a Master of Healthcare Administration degree, and a Doctor of Medicine degree.
-Additionally, an Executive Master of Business Administration program, offered by Sacramento State University, is available to CNUCOP pharmacy students.
 More information about additional degree programs is available by emailing COPadmissions@cnsu.edu.

 Information for International Applicants